sderosiaux/every-single-day-i-tldr/README.md

 > Note for my employer: this is stuff I'm reading mostly off work of course. :angel:

+# 23-10-2016

+- http://unix.stackexchange.com/questions/113544/interpret-the-output-of-lstopo Nice answer about how interpret the lstopo output (create a drawing of the physical layout of the server)
+- http://www.brendangregg.com/linuxperf.html A tons of good stuff about the performance in Linux
+- http://beingindian.com/news/gurgaon-prisoner-techie/ a prisoner created a software in prison to help manage the prison.
+Woo.
+- https://sites.google.com/site/steveyegge2/you-should-write-blogs The reasons why You Should Write Blogs
+- http://danluu.com/hn-comments/ Useful HN comments (often barely unseen but containing useful intel) a guy curated
+- http://www.economist.com/news/business/21709061-entrepreneurs-finances-are-jaw-dropping-inventive-and-combustible-his-space The situation of Musk's assets and company is a bit risky, debts.
+- https://vimgifs.com/ ok, it's like a super useful website to have to know how to use vi. a command = an animated gif and desc.

 # 22-10-2016

 - https://en.wikipedia.org/wiki/Verilog A hardware description language used to model electronic system.
 Converted to circuit! "... 'wire' consists of both signal values (4-state: "1, 0, floating, undefined") and signal strengths (strong, weak, etc.)"